 Confidence is a state of existence.
 It’s the point where doubts disappear from the mind and more importantly from the heart.

-We can control how confident we feel by embracing some simple principles.
+We can control how confident we feel by embracing some simple beliefs.

 1. Wear an outfit that makes you feel amazing

 This may sound shallow, but it’s very true.
 Women especially tend to behave more confidently when they feel good about their appearance.

 So do your best when choosing your interview outfit.
 It needs to be formal business attire, but you can play with color, length, and comfort as much as you want.

 Practice your makeup before the day, stroll around in your outfit and see how you feel.
 If it’s an instant mood lifter and it makes you feel beautiful, that’s it!

 Knowing what to expect is crucial when going for a cabin crew interview.
 You shouldn’t be surprised by any part of the assessment.

 Have a plan for how you are going to tackle each stage.

 What will you say when you are asked to introduce yourself?
 How do you want to act during the group exercise regardless of your colleagues?
 What will you do to connect with your teammates?
 What will you answer when asked “Why do you want to become a cabin crew?” or “Why are you considering our airline?”.

 None of the questions asked during the Final Interview, which is the last step before your dream comes true (or crashes down) should be questions you hear for the first time from the interviewer.